verbb/formie/docs/developers/custom-field.md

 Method | Description
 --- | ---
 `displayName()` | Returns the name to be used for the field.
-`getTemplatePath()` | Returns the path to the front-end template for this field.
+`getFrontEndInputTemplatePath()` | Returns the path to the front-end template for this field.
 This path is relative to the path set in your [Form Template](), if you are using a custom template.
 `getSvgIconPath()` | Returns the path to the SVG icon used as the field type in the control panel.
 `getIsTextInput()` | Whether this is a text-based input or not.
 `getFrontEndInputHtml()` | Returns the HTML for a the front-end template for a field.